 Toddler Guide/Administrative Liaison for the Lower School

 Cecelia has served as the Toddler guide at South Suburban for eleven years (it will be 12 in January).
-She began working with infants and toddlers twenty three years ago in her hometown of Ignacio, Colorado, and received her Montessori certificate from the Montessori Education Center of the Rockies.
+She began working with infants and toddlers twenty-four years ago in her hometown of Ignacio, Colorado, and received her Montessori certificate from the Montessori Education Center of the Rockies.
 In addition to her teaching role, Cecelia is also the Administrative Liaison of the Lower School.
 Cecelia has served as a School Accreditation Team Member for the American Montessori Society and she hopes to continue representing South Suburban on the national Montessori stage.
-Recently, Cecelia moved to Hinckley where she resides with her husband.
-Between the two of them, they have seven children and one grandchild.
+Cecelia lives in Hinckley where she resides with her husband.
+Between the two of them, they have seven children and two grandchildren.
 She is thoroughly enjoying spending a lot of her free time raising her new puppy, Mimoso.

 Children’s House Assistant